-The 18th-century mansion now houses the museum– under the name 11 Conti Museum — a 1200m² multimedia, interactive, educational experience highlighting the French “savoir-faire” that has evolved throughout the centuries: engraving demonstrations, immersion in the last functioning factory in Paris, observing the 150 dedicated artisans working there.
+The 18th-century mansion now houses the museum, a 1200m² multimedia, interactive, educational experience highlighting the French “savoir-faire” that has evolved throughout the centuries: engraving demonstrations, immersion in the last functioning factory in Paris, observing the 150 dedicated artisans working there.
 Exceptional heritage collections and their secrets of fabrication: tools and machines, medals, coins, remarkable treasures.

-Opening Hours: Daily except Monday, from Tuesday through Sunday 11am-7pm; Wednesday until 9pm.
+Opening Hours: Daily except Monday, from Tuesday through Sunday 11am-6pm; Wednesday until 9pm.

-Info and Services: There is a casual Café Frappé open Tues-Sun 11am-7pm, brunch Sat-Sun 11:30am-4pm.
+Info and Services: Gift shop with jewelry, collectible coins, etc open until 7pm.
+There is a casual Café Frappé open Tues-Sun 11am-7pm, brunch Sat-Sun 11:30am-4pm.
 The three-star Restaurant Guy Savoy is only accessible with advance reservations: tel +33 (0)1 43 80 40 61.
 Access these both via the second entrance at 2bis, Rue Guénégaud.